 Coop

-The Coop also provides access to features for running EDSL surveys and storing results remotely at the Expected Parrot server.
-Learn more about these features in the Remote Inference and Remote Caching sections.
+Your Coop account also provides access to features for running EDSL surveys and storing results remotely at the Expected Parrot server.
+Learn more about these features in the Remote Inference and Remote Caching sections of the documentation.

 1. Create an account